MicrosoftDocs/power-pages-docs/power-pages-docs/templates/index.md

 More information: [Site design templates](site-design.md)

-## After school program registration
+## After school program registration template

 The **after school program registration** template is designed to show you the capabilities of a registration site to create events and allow stakeholders to register.

 More information: [After school program registration template](after-school.md)

-## Schedule meetings with a financial institution
+## Schedule meetings with a financial institution template

 The **schedule meetings with a financial institution** template is designed to show you the capabilities of a scheduling template.
 View availability and schedule a meeting online.

 More information: [Schedule meetings with a financial institution template](book-a-meeting.md)

-## Building permit application
+## Building permit application template

 The **building permit application** template is designed to show you the capabilities of an application submission site to allow customers to submit applications and receive email notifications on the status of their application.